 A majority of us end up spending this money on things which catch our attention.
 Some of us could choose to buy a new phone or a TV, but is this the smartest option?

 One thing we can consider is to pre-pay the loan amount (if the money received covers the balance).
 This might help us save money in the long run, in addition to reducing the stress associated with repaying a loan.

 What we fail to do in such situations is a question the feasibility of the different options in front of us.
 While we have a number of questions when it comes to applying for a loan, these questions seem to vaporise when it comes to situations where we have excess funds.

-So if you are someone who has a personal loan or car loan, and have received a bonus from your company/come across a sudden influx of cash, these are a few questions you should ask yourself before you decide to prepay the loan.
+So if you are someone who has a personal loan or car loan, and has received a bonus from your company/come across a sudden influx of cash, these are a few questions you should ask yourself before you decide to pre-pay the loan.

 1. Does my bank prohibit prepayment of a loan?

 While most banks permit prepayment of a loan, a number of banks offer products for which prepayment is not permitted.
 It is imperative that one checks the prepayment policy with respect to the loan taken.
 If there is no prohibition on prepayment, one could go ahead and ask a few more questions which could help in arriving at a decision.
 In certain cases banks might not offer the option of prepaying a loan as this reduces their margin, resulting in losses for them.

 2. Will I be charged an amount for prepayment?